-The Commission drafts and revises the various ICC rules for dispute resolution, including the ICC Rules of Arbitration, the ICC ADR Rules, the ICC Dispute Board Rules, and the ICC Rules for Expertise.
-It also produces reports and guidelines on legal, procedural and practical aspects of dispute resolution.
+The Commission on Arbitration and ADR is ICC's rule-making body and unique think tank in the field of international dispute resolution.
+The commission drafts and revises the various ICC rules for dispute resolution, including the ICC Rules of Arbitration, the ICC ADR Rules, the ICC Dispute Board Rules, and the ICC Rules for Expertise.
 In its research capacity, it proposes new policies in the interest of efficient and cost-effective dispute resolution and provides useful tools for the conduct of dispute resolution.
-The Commission on Arbitration's products are published regularly both in electronic format, in the ICC Bulletin, or in separate booklets.
+It also produces reports and guidelines on legal, procedural and practical aspects of dispute resolution, which are published regularly in electronic format, in the ICC Bulletin, or in separate booklets.

 The commission provides for a global forum of around 690 members coming from more than 92 countries including lawyers, in-house counsel, arbitrators, mediators, law professors and experts in various dispute resolution fields.
 All contribute to ensure that ICC dispute resolution services adapt to the legislative and technological developments.
 The specific work of the Commission is often carried out in smaller task forces.
 The commission holds two plenary sessions per year at which proposed rules, reports and guidelines are discussed, debated, and voted upon.